Motorola 6809: Legacy

 Motorola spun off its microprocessor division in 2004.
-The division changed its name to Freescale and has subsequently been acquired by NXP.
+The division changed its name to Freescale and was subsequently acquired by NXP.

 Neither Motorola nor Hitachi produce 6809 processors or derivatives anymore.
 6809 cores are available in VHDL and can be programmed into an FPGA and used as an embedded processor with speed ratings up to 40 MHz.
 Some 6809 opcodes also live on in the Freescale embedded processors.
 In 2015, Freescale authorized Rochester Electronics to start manufacturing the MC6809 once again as a drop-in replacement and copy of the original NMOS device.
 Freescale supplied Rochester the original GDSII physical design database.
 At the end of 2016, Rochester's MC6809 (including the MC68A09, and MC68B09) is fully qualified and available in production.

 Australian developer John Kent has synthesized the Motorola 6809 CPU in hardware description language (HDL).
 This has made possible the use of the 6809 core at much higher clock speeds than were available with the original 6809.
 Gary Becker's CoCo3FPGA runs the Kent 6809 core at 25 MHz.
 Roger Taylor's Matchbox CoCo runs at 7.16 MHz.
 Dave Philipsen's CoCoDEV runs at 25 MHz.